astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 spacetime diagram.
 The $y$ axis would then be diagonal in projection.
 There is nowhere to put a $z$ axis on the computer screen.
 ```

-Much of special relativity amounts to comparing a set of observations
-in one reference frame to that of a second reference frame moving
-relative to the first.
-By convention, we usually define the $x$ axis
-to point along the direction of the relative motion, so that the
-second frame is moving to the right.
-This is the default assumption,
-although it is certainly not **necessary**.
-If you must choose $x$
-to lie in a different direction than the relative velocity, that
-will make the math more complicated, so always make sure to draw
-a picture before you start doing math, to make sure the equations
-actually match the setup.
-Figure 3.2 shows the standard way to
-represent two spacetime diagrams in relative motion.

 Events, being infinitesimal in duration and extent, are represented on
 the spacetime diagram as dots.
 A collection of events that represent